peakshift/bitcoin-ux/lnurl/explainer.md

 ## LNURL-pay Flow

-This flow is used in the case where a payer needs to pay a recipient for some product or service.
-It is most useful in the cases where the payer needs to initiate the payment request somehow (e.g. an in-app button to pay a certain amount to the payee).
-It can still be useful however if the payee initiates the payment request, for e.g., in a shopping cart in their website.
+This flow is used in the case where a payer (`LN WALLET`) needs to pay a recipient (`LN SERVICE`) for some product or service.
+It is most useful in the cases where the `LN WALLET` needs to initiate the payment request somehow (e.g. an in-app button to pay a certain amount to the `LN SERVICE`).
+It can still be useful however if the `LN SERVICE` initiates the payment request, for e.g., in a shopping cart in their website.

-Traditionally, making a payment initiated by the payer via the Lightning Network is a 2-step process that consists of:
+Traditionally, making a payment initiated by the `LN WALLET` via the Lightning Network is a 2-step process that consists of:
-1. Some active out-of-band communication from the payer to the recipient that they would like to pay a certain amount, and the recipient generating/sending an LN invoice back to the payer to be paid
+1. Some active out-of-band communication from the `LN WALLET` to the `LN SERVICE` that they would like to pay a certain amount, and the `LN SERVICE` generating/sending an LN invoice back to the `LN WALLET` to be paid
-1. The payer actively paying the LN invoice in-band from an LN-enabled wallet
+1. The `LN WALLET` actively paying the LN invoice in-band from an LN-enabled wallet

-The ***LNURL-pay flow*** automates the first step and combines it with the second step so that to the payer it feels like they are only doing a 1-step process.
-This can be contrasted with for e.g. a BTCPayServer lightning invoice creation endpoint where the endpoint must first be called with the appropriate parameters, and then a BOLT11 invoice is received back via an http response which the payer must then actively pay somehow.
+The ***LNURL-pay flow*** automates the first step and combines it with the second step so that to the `LN WALLET` user it feels like they are only doing a 1-step process.
+This can be contrasted with for e.g. a BTCPayServer lightning invoice creation endpoint where the endpoint must first be called with the appropriate parameters, and then a BOLT11 invoice is received back via an http response which the `LN WALLET` must then actively pay somehow.

 > _**[Illustrate user flow differences here with an animation maybe]**_
 > _For a static payment:_